aplteam/Cider/docs/Cider-User-Guide.md

 #### Executing user-specific code

-You might want to execute some general code (as opposed to project-specific code) after a project was loaded.
+You might want to execute some general code (as opposed to project-specific code) after a project was opened (rather than imported).
 "General" means that this code is executed whenever a project (any project!) is opened.

+You can suppress the execution of such a function by setting `ignoreUserExec` to 1.

 This can be achieved by specifying the fully qualified name of a function that must be monadic, most likely in `⎕SE`.
 A namespace with the configuration data of the project is passed as the right argument.